Ericwyn/go-kml/README.md

 # go-kml
-create a kml file with location message list
+create a kml file(the file type which unzip from .kmz) with location message list

+and then you can use GoogleEarth to visit all location track points

+and if you want to parse the location message from nmea log, you can find the project [go-nema]()

 ## demo